Predicting Events in MOBA Games: Prediction, Attribution, and Evaluation: Related Works

-Although much research has been done to perform pre-game predictions, in-game predictions are more informative and useful.
-Therefore, recent research focuses more on in-game MOBA game event predictions. \cite{yang2016real} first introduces three in-game features to achieve win predictions for \emph{DotA2}. \cite{hodge2019win} uses machine learning methods such as Logistic Regression and Decision Tree to predict the results of \emph{DotA2} using professional-level in-game data. \cite{yang2020interpretable} proposes a two-stage model TSSTN to perform interpretable in-game predictions for \emph{HoK}.
+Although much research has been done to perform pre-game predictions for MOBA games, in-game predictions are more informative and useful.
+Therefore, recent research focuses more on in-game MOBA game outcome and event predictions. \cite{yang2016real} first introduces three in-game features to achieve win predictions for \emph{DotA2}. \cite{hodge2019win} uses machine learning methods such as Logistic Regression and Decision Tree to predict the results of \emph{DotA2} using professional-level in-game data. \cite{yang2020interpretable} proposes a two-stage model TSSTN to perform interpretable in-game predictions for \emph{HoK}.
 However, this model can attribute the results to only six human-selected features such as ``gold'' and ``heroes''.
 Moreover, their work achieves interpretability at the cost of accuracy, which undermines the performance.
+SHAP method proposed in \cite{lundberg2017unified} can also give interpretation for the prediction procedures of the models.
 Value-based reinforcement learning methods \cite{sun2018tstarbots,ye2020mastering,zhang2019hierarchical,OpenAI:OpenAI_dota} can also give in-game win predictions without interpretability. \cite{smerdov2020collection,smerdov2020detecting} try to predict the results of \emph{LoL} using multiple data collected from sensors and other hardware.
+For event predictions, \cite{katona2019time} aims to predict the events inside the games such as hero deaths.
+Instead of predicting the outcome of esports matches, this work focuses on the ``micro-predictions'' in the games, in particular the predictions for the heroes' death.